-In case of a one-sided business, it may be fine to let the users trickle in but a platform can never take off unless there is a burst of activity leading to enough interactions among the users.
+In the case of a one-sided business, it may be fine to let the users trickle in, but a platform can never take off unless there is a burst of activity leading to enough interactions among the users.
 Such bursts of activity require a large group of users to simultaneously arrive.
 Successful platforms often take off with traffic spikes.

-As a result, building a potential market beforehand is all the more important in case of platforms.
+As a result, building a potential market beforehand is all the more important in the case of platforms.
 When you finally launch, you have the chops to get a swarm of interested users to the platform at the same time.

 The following are common ways of building a market before hand